impredicative/irc-url-title-bot/README.md

       - ./irc-url-title-bot:/config:ro
 ```
 In the YAML, customize the relative path, e.g. `./irc-url-title-bot` of the volume source.
-This should be the directory containing `config.json`.
+This should be the directory containing `config.yaml`.

 From the directory containing the above YAML file, run `docker-compose up -d irc-url-title-bot`.
 Use `docker logs -f irc-url-title-bot` to see and follow informational logs.

+### Maintenance
-If `config.json` is updated, the container must be restarted to use the updated file.
+If `config.yaml` is updated, the container must be restarted to use the updated file.